-You replace the items within 2 years after the loss occurs.
+You replace the items within two years after the loss occurs.

 You might be able to claim a casualty loss on your return.

-The loss amount is based on the lower of these 2 numbers:
+The loss amount is based on the lower of these two numbers:

 Property’s adjusted basis prior to the casualty.
 The property’s adjusted basis is usually the price paid for the property plus any improvements.